 For the past seven years, I have roamed the world working as a freelance photographer and running photo trips in Asia.
-The secret to travel photography is getting up painfully early.
-The reward is silence, photos with clean backgrounds and a glimpse of the real culture.
+The secret to travel photography, I’ve learned, is getting up painfully early.
+The reward is silence, photos with clean backgrounds, and a glimpse of the destination’s real culture.

-Let’s be honest: no one looks good with a tree branch sticking out of the side of their head.
-Power lines, trees, and street lamps are notorious for sabotaging the best of photos.
+Let’s be honest: Nobody looks good with a tree branch sticking out of the side of their head.
+Power lines, trees, and street lamps are notorious for sabotaging even the best of photos.
 The easiest way to improve your photography is to avoid distracting background elements by changing your position or moving your subject.
-Shooting from a lower angle and using a wide aperture (read: shortening the depth of field) will also help crop out or blur any distractions.
+Shooting from a lower angle and using a wide aperture—in other words, shortening the depth of field—will help blur out and lessen any distractions.
 Exclude any bright colors from the image that draw attention away from the subject.

-My favorite thing to do when I travel is to wander the streets with my camera capturing candid shots of everyday life—children walking to school, a fruit vendor stacking mangos, street domino games.
-I still shoot the famous spots, but I was trained as a photojournalist and find daily life to be the most fascinating.
-Street photography is a booming trend in the photo world.
-It has become a method of understanding and documenting culture.
-It is based on instinct and preparation.
-When you see a moment, you must react quickly to capture it before it disappears.
+My favorite thing to do when I travel is to wander the streets with my camera and capture candid shots of everyday life—children walking to school, a fruit vendor stacking mangos, random street domino games.
+Though I still shoot the famous spots in destinations I visit, I was trained as a photojournalist to seek out the fascinating parts of daily life.
+Street photography is a method of understanding and documenting culture.
+It’s based on instinct and preparation: When you see a moment, you must react quickly to capture it before it disappears.

-Above all, the most important rule of travel photography is persistence and patience.
-Have fun and be creative!
+Above all, the most important rule of travel photography is to practice persistence and patience.
+Have fun, be creative, and enjoy your travels!